Rahul detained during Cong protest against Sonia's questioning by ED | Politics

 ''For how long will this go on?
 The sanctity of the Parliament stands heavily compromised,'' the party wrote on Twitter.

-''The Delhi Police harassed us.
-They have taken almost all the 75 MPs under detention and are taking them to unknown places,'' said Manickam Tagore of the Congress.

-Ernakulam MP Hibi Eden said, ''We were holding a peaceful protest to give a petition to the president, but were attacked by the police.
-All the MPs, including Rahul Gandhi, have been arrested and taken to police stations.''
-Earlier, the Congress MPs met in the Parliament complex to decide on their strategy on a day Sonia Gandhi was questioned by the ED for the second time.
+Earlier, the Congress MPs met in the Parliament complex to decide on their strategy.
 They also staged a protest in front of Mahatma Gandhi's statue in the Parliament complex and were joined by the leaders of other parties too.

-''Had a meeting of all the MPs of Congress to discuss the strategy to stand against and challenge the vindictive harassment of Sr Congress leaders by BJP using ED, CBI, and other central agencies.
-The Modi government must remember that Congress inherently knows to counter oppressive forces,'' Kharge said in a tweet.

-All India Congress Committee (AICC) general secretary Ajay Maken claimed that they were denied permission to organize a ''satyagraha'' outside Rajghat, the memorial of Mahatma Gandhi.
+AICC general secretary Ajay Maken claimed that they were denied permission to organise a ''satyagraha'' outside Rajghat, the memorial of Mahatma Gandhi.

 Rahul Gandhi was also questioned by the ED in the same case last month in sessions that clocked more than 50 hours over five days.